FAQs

 • What is a Population Health?

-Population Health is not a building, a house, or a hospital but rather an approach using primary care physicians (family practice, internal medicine, and/or pediatricians) and a team of health care professionals to provide or arrange for all of your health care needs including wellness, prevention, and management of chronic and/or complex conditions.
+Population Health is not a building, a house, or a hospital but rather an approach using physicians or advanced practice clinicians (APC) (family practice, internal medicine, and/or pediatricians) and a team of health care professionals to provide or arrange for all of your health care needs including wellness, prevention, and management of chronic and/or complex conditions.

 • How is a Population Health different than the current way I access medical care?

-The primary care physician (PCP) is your “Care Facilitator,” who will be your primary contact for health care services.
-The PCP will not restrict access to specialty care but will facilitate and integrate specialty care based on your specific needs.
+The physician or advanced practice clinician (APC) is your “Care Facilitator,” who will be your primary contact for health care services.
+The physician or APC will not restrict access to specialty care but will facilitate and integrate specialty care based on your specific needs.
 You will still receive the quality care that you previously received.
-Still, your PCP and your Population Health team will provide more education and place emphasis on wellness, disease management, and health improvement.
+Still, your physician or APC and your Population Health team will provide more education and place emphasis on wellness, disease management, and health improvement.

 • What are the benefits of Population Health?